pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

         return val_loss

-2.4 Define a distributed train function that wraps the model in FSDP
+2.4 Define a distributed train function that wraps the model in FSDP:

 .. code-block:: python